ethan-gustafson/One_Piece/README.md

 ## Installation
 NOTE: If you would like to run this application, you will have to:

+1. Make sure Ruby is installed on your system.
+2. Make sure Bundle is installed on your system.
+You can install it with `gem install bundler` -> https://bundler.io/
-1. Clone this repository
+2. Clone or download this repository.
-2. `cd` into the CLI directory
+3. `cd` into the CLI directory.
-3. Run `bundle install`
+4. Run `bundle install`
-4. Run `./bin/onepiece`
+5. Run `./bin/onepiece`

 Or if you would just like to watch the YouTube presentation, watch here: https://youtu.be/ZpQEJLfSebA
 <!-- Add this line to your application's Gemfile: